Cmdr. Jeff Sweitzer

-Lamoure took command of Fleet Area Control and Surveillance Facility, Virginia Capes in May 2020.
+Sweitzer took command of Fleet Area Control and Surveillance Facility, Virginia Capes in November 2021.

-His awards include the Defense Meritorious Service Medal, Navy Commendation Medal (three awards), Naval Achievement Medal (three awards), Humanitarian Service Medal, and various campaign and unit awards.
+Sweitzer has over 2500 flight hours and more than 500 carrier arrested landings.
+His personal awards include the Defense Meritorious Service Medal, Strike Flight Air Medal (three awards), Navy Commendation Medal (three awards), Navy Achievement Medal (two awards), and various campaign and unit awards.